gramaziokohler/ros_docker/README.md

       - rosbridge_websocket.launch
 ```

-Then start it all with:
+Then start it all up with:

     $ docker-compose up -d